ozaner/ozanerhansha.github.io-OLD/_posts/computer-science/00-0-0-sequential-search.md

 3. Increment index $i:=i+1$ and goto step 2
 4. Return $L_i=T$ **END**

-Of course, because we have stipulated that the list be ordered, there are now faster search algorithms that can be used on it, such as quicksort.
+Of course, because we have stipulated that the list be ordered, there are now faster search algorithms that can be used on it, namely binary search.
 This obviates the use of sequential sort.